myungdal-wang/myungdal-wang.github.io/_pages/about.md

 Welcome to my homepage!

-I'm currently a senior undergraduate student at Central University of Finance and Economics.
-And I'm going to pursue a PhD in Econ at Peking University.
+I'm an incoming Econ PhD student at PKU-GHD.

 My pre-PhD research interest includes labor, health and politics.
 And I'm gonna cultivate in these fields for years.
 Moreover, I'm also familiar with banking and corporate finance.